BloomTech-Labs/labs9-QuizTime/README.md

 ### Front End Dependencies

 #### React with Next.js
-Next JS is a universal framework used to enable server side rendering and routing.   https://nextjs.org/
+Next JS is a universal framework used to enable server side rendering and routing.   [view dependency](https://nextjs.org/)

 Next.js will serve each file in /pages under a pathname matching the filename.
 For example, /pages/about.js is served at site.com/about.